- Reference Number: HEY-941/2018

 - You may continue to feel tender around your wounds for some time after you go home.
 The amount of discomfort experienced varies between individuals, but you can expect to feel some discomfort for up to 3 months after your operation.
 You will be given painkillers to take home and you will need to see your GP for further supplies.
 Continue to take your painkillers on a regular basis, especially in the first week after discharge.
 When you feel ready, reduce them gradually over a number of days.

 - You may already take a tablet called Creon.
 This helps you digest your food because your pancreas is not working properly.
 You will need to keep taking this tablet now because part of the pancreas has been removed.
-If you have not been taking Creon before, then it will be started after your surgery.
-How and when you take it will be discussed with you by the nurses on the ward.
+If you have not been taking Creon before, then it may be started after your surgery.
+How and when you take it will be discussed with you.

 - It is important to continue the exercises, taught by the physiotherapist, regularly once you are at home.
 You must avoid heavy lifting or strenuous exercise for at least 8 weeks.
 This allows the wounds to heal properly.
 It is however, important to try and develop a routine and take gentle exercise like short walks.
 It takes up to 6 months to recover fully from this operation, so build up to normal activities in your own time.